Publicizing and Promoting a Fishing Derby

 The date and time of a fishing derby will affect the success of your event.
 The ideal time is when there are no conflicting events, the fish are biting, and the weather is pleasant.
 Consult your community calendar to select a time when there are no large events that would attract a similar audience (such as outdoor, family-oriented events).
 Also, it may be desirable to schedule a fishing derby as a part of another event such as a city or county fair.

 Good times to catch fish vary throughout the country, but avoid very hot or very cold times.
 A “natural” date for a fishing derby is during National Fishing Week, which begins on the first Monday in June and extends through the following Sunday.
 Conducting your derby at this time provides an opportunity to benefit from National Fishing Week publicity and materials.
 Another good idea is to schedule the derby to coincide with the opening day of the fishing season in locations that have closed fishing seasons for certain fish species.

 What if it rains?
 Schedule the event in a season that generally has pleasant weather.
 With good planning, it may be possible to arrange a “rain day.”
 To do so, however, requires selecting two dates that do not conflict with other events and obtaining a commitment from volunteers to be available for two dates.

 Additional information about planning and conducting fishing derbies is available in the Extension fishing derby series of publications:

-Distributed by Dr. Wes Neal, Assistant Extension Professor, Wildlife and Fisheries.
-Written by Dr. Harold L. Schramm Jr., Mississippi Cooperative Fish and Wildlife Research Unit; Dr. Stephen A. Flickinger, Department of Fishery and Wildlife Biology, Colorado State University; and Dr. Martin W. Brunson, Mississippi State University.
+Distributed by Wes Neal, PhD, Extension/Research Professor, Wildlife, Fisheries, and Aquaculture.
+Written by Harold L. Schramm Jr., PhD, Mississippi Cooperative Fish and Wildlife Research Unit; Stephen A. Flickinger, PhD, Department of Fishery and Wildlife Biology, Colorado State University; and Martin W. Brunson, PhD, Mississippi State University.